How to Start Writing & Keep a Journal, Even if You’ve Never Written Before.

 I wanted a space in which I could write freely and explore, with no need to edit, and no plan to share.
 A lot us, myself included, kept childhood diaries.
 These are places in which you write what happened each day while avoiding thoughts, feelings, and anything that might give you away, even to you.
 And this is still what makes it hard later.
 The looking deeper at yourself.

-As I’ve already said writing is hard, but it’s accessible and transformative, a way to know and understand yourself better, a way to be free, in short it’s worth the effort.
+As I’ve already said writing is hard, but it is possible, accessible and transformative, a way to know and understand yourself better, a way to be free, in short it’s worth the effort.

-So if you’ve decided this is the year here’s my top tips for how, plus the obstacles you’re likely to meet along the way.
+So if you’ve decided this is the year here’s my top tips for how, plus some obstacles you’ll likely meet along the way.

 - Some people prefer to use pen and paper, and some like to type.
 I do both.
 Go with whatever appeals to you most.